 Our faculty is united in the belief that one must develop the ability to think analytically and creatively as well as communicate clearly through written and oral presentation.
 Small classes allow for stimulating discussions and enhanced individual attention.

 The economics curriculum teaches students to think analytically and creatively as well as communicate clearly through written and oral presentation.
 Our small class sizes allow for stimulating discussions and enhanced individual attention.

 The requirements for an Economics major are structured to give students the opportunity to simultaneously explore other fields of study and thereby acquire a multifaceted foundation from which to launch their career or pursue an advanced degree.

 About half of our students link the Economics major with nearly any other program Stonehill offers.
-Guided by career goals and personal interests, recent students have also majored in philosophy, political science & international studies, history, psychology, mathematics and various business administration disciplines.
+Guided by career goals and personal interests, recent students have also majored in English, criminology, healthcare administration, physics and various business administration disciplines.

 Stonehill Undergraduate Research Experience (SURE)

 SURE is an opportunity for students who have completed their first year at Stonehill to perform significant, publishable, full-time research under the guidance of and in collaboration with an experienced faculty researcher.